Adolf Gröber

 Adolf Gröber was a German politician and jurist during the German Empire and the Weimar Republic.
 During that time, he emerged as one of the leading spokesman for the Zentrum party.
-Loyal to his home kingdom of Württemberg he was strong advocate for federalism.
+Loyal to his home kingdom of Württemberg, he was a strong advocate for federalism.
 During the Chancellorship of Prince Maximilian of Baden he served as a Minister without portfolio.